lemonadejs/lemonadejs/README.md

 <img src='https://lemonadejs.net/templates/default/img/home.png' align="right" width="50%">

 LemonadeJS is a super lightweight reactive vanilla javascript micro-library (7 KBytes).
 It helps to integrate the JavaScript (controllers) and the HTML (view).
-It supports two-way data binding and integrates natively with jSuites to help to create amazing interfaces more quicker.<br><br>
+It supports two-way data binding and integrates natively with jSuites to help to create amazing interfaces quicker.<br><br>

 It would help you deliver reusable components and does not require transpilers, babel, or hundreds of other dependencies.
 It works just fine in any javascript dev environment.
 LemonadeJS has a quick learning curve, keeps coding fun, and is very close to native JS.